 When I first saw the "Lights" I was living in Timmins in Northern Ontario.

 My husband and I were out late one night on our Honda motorcycle.

 When we were about a mile out of town, he turned off the headlights and the engine and said "Look up".

 He had seen them earlier in the evening and wanted to show them to me.

 I was amazed at the light show and was humbled by their magnificence - all I could say was "WOW".

 If you have seen the Northern Lights and would like to share your story with us, please tell us all about it using the form at the bottom of this page - our readers would love to hear about your experience

 The ones we saw that night were green and blue, but I have since seen them in other colours, such as orange, although green seems to predominate.

-The last time I saw them was near our home in the Autumn of 2007 and to see them properly you need to be away from any artificial lights such as street lights.
+The next time I saw them was near our home in St Thomas, Ontario, in the Autumn of 2007 and to see them properly you need to be away from any artificial lights such as street lights.

 I could tell you how they are made - by electrically charged particles from the sun which are activated by the Earth's magnetic field, but I think the video below explains it so much better than I can.